 - Image (optional).
 You have the option to add an image, which will be the one that'll appear in the section.
 The images for the sections have to be a specific size so that they fit into the section and are displayed correctly.

-If you choose to include images for each section, you have to bear in mind that the images must be created specifically based on the number of sections the Wheel will have.
+If you choose to include images for each section, you have to remember that the images must be created specifically based on the number of sections the Wheel will have.

 Taking into account that the circumference is generated with a radius of 368 px, the design of the circumference shouldn't exceed 736 px in width and height.